Dundee couple 'juggling' family life after baby Freddie arrives 13 weeks early

 After a tense and complicated procedure owing to Freddie’s size and Hayley’s health issues, Freddie arrived 13 weeks early, on March 6 2023.

-Although he was born at 27 weeks, weighing 575 grams, and was the size of a 23-week-old.
+Although he was born at 27 weeks, weighing 575 grams, he was the size of a 23-week-old.

 He was whisked away by the Neonatal care team, who put him on a ventilator.